streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 ### Example: declaring secrets in a test

 Within a test, declare each secret after initializing your `AppTest` instance but before the first run.
 (A missing secret may result in an app that doesn't run!)
-For example, consider the following secrets file and corresponding test initialization to manually assign the same secrets:
+For example, consider the following secrets file and corresponding test initialization to assign the same secrets manually:

 Secrets file: